-MyPlate gives a visual guide to the amounts of each food group we should be having in a healthy diet.
+MyPlate, a visual guide published by the USDA gives the amounts of each food group we should be having in a healthy diet.

-From it, we can see that we should aim to have roughly half of our plates as fruits and vegetables.
-We should vary the fruits and vegetables we eat, as each food has a different nutrient profile.
-For example, green leafy vegetables are high in folate, which is important for nerve function, while bell peppers are high in vitamin C, which is essential as an antioxidant to prevent cell damage.
-Including both kinds of vegetables in the diet will provide more nutrition than eating one kind alone.
+From it, we can see that we should aim to have roughly half of our plates as fruits and vegetables, which is a shift from outdated carb-heavy food pyramids.
+Additionally, we should vary the fruits and vegetables we eat, as each food has a different nutrient profile.
+For example, green leafy vegetables are high in folate, which is important for nerve function, while bell peppers are high in vitamin C, essential as an antioxidant to prevent cell damage.
+Including both kinds of vegetables in your diet will provide more nutrition than eating one kind alone.

-Around one quarter of the plate should be filled with starches, preferably wholegrain.
-Wholegrains (e.g. brown rice) provide more fiber and B vitamins than the white varieties.
+Around one-quarter of the plate should be filled with starches, preferably wholegrain.
+Wholegrains (e.g. brown rice, quinoa, whole-wheat pasta) provide more fiber and B vitamins than the white varieties.

-Just under one quarter of the plate should contain protein foods.
-Varying the protein foods to include lean sources of meat, pulses and other plant sources such as soy is helpful to ensure that all nutrient needs are met.
+Just under one-quarter of the plate should contain protein foods.
+Varying the protein foods to include lean sources of meat, pulses (beans and peas), and other plant sources such as soy is helpful to ensure that all nutrient needs are met.
 You should aim to eat oily fish at least once per week to get some essential fatty acids.

-For example, a vegan will be low in vitamin B12, which is mainly found in animal foods, therefore someone choosing to eat a vegan diet should look at taking a supplement to ensure that their B12 needs are met.
+For example, a vegan will be low in vitamin B12, which is mainly found in animal foods, therefore someone choosing to eat a vegan diet should look at alternatives such as fortified foods and a B12 supplement to make sure their needs are being met.

 How to start eating healthier

 - Try different recipes to find your favorite method of preparation.
-For example, carrots can be glazed, pickled or roasted, with each method changing the taste.
+For example, carrots can be glazed, pickled, or roasted, with each method changing the taste and texture.
 Experiment until you find what you like!

 Adapting to a healthier diet takes time, but the benefits in terms of physical and mental well-being are numerous.
-Browse our recipes section for more delicious, healthy recipes which make healthy eating a treat instead of a task.
+Browse our recipes section for more delicious, healthy ideas and read more tips on incorporating healthier foods into your diet.